dmitryd/merge-git-projects/README.md

-# Merging git projects with history
+# Merge git projects and preserve all history

 This script merges one or more git repositories into the existing central repository preserving all history.
 A new branch is created in the main project for